AckerlyXu/heima/articles/backup/backup-azure-microsoft-azure-backup.md

 6. Select whether you want to use *Microsoft Update* to check for updates and click **Next**.

+    >[!NOTE]
-    >[AZURE.NOTE] We recommend having Windows Update redirect to Microsoft Update, which offers security and important updates for Windows and other products like Azure Backup Server.
+    > We recommend having Windows Update redirect to Microsoft Update, which offers security and important updates for Windows and other products like Azure Backup Server.

     ![Azure Backup PreReq2](./media/backup-azure-microsoft-azure-backup/update-opt-screen2.png)